 - nerve damage

-Unfortunately, MKCD will always ultimately lead to end-stage renal disease—in other words, eventually, your kidneys will fail.
+Unfortunately, MKCD leads to end-stage renal disease — in other words, eventually, kidney failure will occur.
 At that point, you will need to have a kidney transplant or undergo dialysis regularly in order to keep your body functioning properly.
 Talk to your doctor about your options.